10secTW/ctf-writeup/2019/balsn CTF/listcomp ppm/listcomp_ppm_en.md

 [[[[q.append(i)for i in range(n)if g[i]==0],[[d.update({f[u]:max(d.get(f[u],0),d.get(u,0)+1)}),g.update({f[u]:g[f[u]]-1}),q.append(f[u] if g[f[u]]==0 else 0)]for u in q if u!=0],print(d[0])]for g in[{i:f.count(i) for i in range(n)}]]for n,f,q,d in[[int(input()),[*map(int,input().split())],[],{}]]]
 ```
 Length：298

+Update : We found us missed the constraint `farther[i] < i` after the CTF ends, the solution could actually be much more shorter.